stenzek/duckstation/README.md

 ## Latest News
 Older entries are available at https://github.com/stenzek/duckstation/blob/master/NEWS.md

+- 2021/01/24: Runahead added - work around input lag in some games by running frames ahead of time and backtracking on input.
+DuckStation's implementation works with upscaling and the hardware renderers, but you still require a powerful computer for higher frame counts.
+- 2021/01/24: Rewind added - you can now "smooth rewind" (but not for long), or "skip rewind" (for much long) while playing.
 - 2021/01/10: Option to sync to host refresh rate added (enabled by default).
 This will give the smoothest animation possible with zero duped frames, at the cost of running the game <1% faster.
 Users with variable refresh rate (GSync/FreeSync) displays will want to disable the option.
 - 2021/01/10: Audio resampling added when fast forwarding to fixed speeds.
 Instead of crackling audio, you'll now get pitch altered audio.
 - 2021/01/03: Per game settings and game properties added to Android version.